neggles/CrashForge/README.md

 # CrashForge - Flashforge 3d Printer Unlocker
 This is a set of scripts that you can use to unlock your FlashForge 3d Printer which will allow you full access to the underlying Linux distribution.
-## THIS HAS ONLY BEEN TESTED ON THE Flashforge Creator 3
+## THIS HAS ONLY BEEN TESTED ON Flashforge Creator 3
+It works on my printer, but proceed at your own risk.

 ## Installation Steps:
 1. Clone this repository or download these files as a .zip.
 2. Format a USB stick as FAT32.